Home / Insights / AI security review

 The reviewer needs the retrieved material and a way to reject or interrupt the action.
 Otherwise it becomes an unreviewed queue.

 A reviewer who sees source evidence, intended action, destination, and business consequence has enough context.
-A summary and two buttons do not.
+A summary and two buttons usually do not.

 Memory, prompts, and connectors.